tomiito/developer-documentation/source/includes/lookup/_question-library.md

 }
 ```

-Returns a list of all Standard Questions and question texts for the specified country-language pair.
+Returns a list of all Fulcrum Standard questions and question texts for the specified country-language pair.

 #### Arguments